Vyral/base-template/_posts/2018-10-04-help-us-help-our-community.md

 <strong>TWO THINGS:</strong>

-1. We're open for family nominations.
+<ul>1.
+We're open for family nominations.
 If you know a family, (or families) in need this Thanksgiving, please nominate them at the Basket Brigade <a href="http://stgeorgebasketbrigade.org/" target="_blank">website.</a> If you &quot;suspect&quot; there's a need, trust your gut&#151;there's a need!

-2. In order to pull this event off we've got to be selling plenty of real estate!
+2. In order to pull this event off we've got to be selling plenty of real estate!</ul>

 {% include pullquote.html %}